BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 ### Refunds

 There may be scenarios where a submarine swap is not completed successfully, such as when the wallets LSP is offline.
-In these cases, the users will need to claim the on-chain funds that failed to be swapped by sending them to a on-chain address.
+In these cases, the users needs to claim the on-chain funds that failed to be swapped by sending them to a on-chain address.

 <div class="image-slide-gallery">